gkaindl/Community-mdnsResponder/README.md

 	22

 NAT/PMP port forwarding will also work, if your router supports it (Apple-branded ones as well as some 3rd-party ones with custom firmware do).

+*NOTE: Ensure that there are NO extraneous whitespaces at the ends of the lines in /etc/mdnsd-services.conf -- If there are, it will not work.*

 ## Using dnsextd